-- Visit a weaving community supported by non-profit organization the Center for Traditional Textiles
+- Visit an Andean weaving community supported by a non-profit organization

 Day 1 Lima Arrival in Lima.
-Overnight at Hotel de Autor or Hotel B.
+Overnight at Villa Barranco

-Day 2 Lima Urban Eats samplig food tour.
-Into The Past Lima City Tour with Specialist Guide.
-Overnight at Hotel de Autor or Hotel B.
+Day 2 Lima Choose between our Urban Eats sampling food tour, Into The Past Lima City Tour and Callao Monumental Urban Art Tour.
+Overnight at Villa Barranco

-Day 8 Cusco – Lake Titicaca Fly from Cusco to Juliaca.
-Overnight at Libertador Lake Titicaca Hotel.
+Day 11 Cusco - Puno Take the Titicaca Train from Cusco to Puno.
+Overnight at Libertador Lake Titicaca

-An English-speaking Aracari representative will be expecting you from your international arrival, will greet you and give you your customized welcome pack with a booklet of your trip itinerary and other useful information before whisking you off to your hotel, assisting you with all check-in procedures.
+An English-speaking Aracari representative will be expecting you from your international arrival, will greet you with your customized welcome pack including a booklet of your trip itinerary and other useful information before whisking you off to your hotel, assisting you with all check-in procedures.

 Urban Eats sampling food tour and Into The Past Lima City Tour with Specialist Guide

 In the afternoon visit downtown Lima.
-One of the main fascinations of Lima is the concentration of ancient history in the area; not only do the origins of the city pre-date the Spanish foundation of the city by several millennia, its museums are full of the artistic treasures of magnificent pre-Columbian civilizations that flourished throughout the coastal deserts of Peru.
-Begin to unravel this multifaceted history and discover the complex past of this fascinating city accompanied our specialist guide.
+Begin to unravel Lima's multifaceted history and discover the complex past of this fascinating city.
 Visit the colonial area of Lima, featuring the Cathedral, the Convent of Santo Domingo, and the Main Square with its beautiful baroque style buildings.
 You will also have a chance to visit Casa Aliaga, reportedly the oldest home on the Continent and still family-owned after 17 generations.
-The sites visited today can be tailored to alternatively include: La Casona de San Marcos; the Convent of San Francisco and its catacombs; Huaca Pucllana; and the Museo de la Inquisition.
-It is also possible to organize cocktails at Casa Aliaga (supplement price applies).

 Urubamba Valley - Machu Picchu